 Follow the tutorial for the Drip Glaze Pot Cutie companion pattern before continuing to the next steps.

-If desired, you may also substitute the drip glaze pot with a Terracotta Pot Cutie—both pot patterns are compatible with all of our Flower Cuties!
+If desired, you may also substitute the drip glaze pot with a Terracotta Pot Cutie—both pot patterns are compatible with all of our Flower Cuties and Plant Cuties!

-The terracotta pot pattern, as seen in the photo below, is slightly easier in difficulty than the drip glaze pot and is a great option for crocheters that are not comfortable with mid-round color changing techniques.
+The terracotta pot pattern, as seen in the photo below, is easier in difficulty than the drip glaze pot and is a great option for crocheters that are not comfortable with mid-round color changing and surface crochet techniques.

-The drip glaze pot pattern, however, has a wider base than the Terracotta Pot and is a great option for larger flowers such as the Lily of the Valley Cutie, and makes your projects less prone to being top-heavy.
+Conversely, the drip glaze pot pattern, as seen above, is more challenging but also has a wider base than the terracotta pot and makes your projects less prone to being top-heavy and is a great option for larger flowers such as the Lily of the Valley Cutie.

 Choose whichever pattern works best for you!